 Natural Calm lovers, don’t hate me.
 (I used to be a fan too!)
 Though it’s easily available and may even be recommended by your doctor, magnesium citrate is not the best choice.
 (I know!
 SHOCKER!)
-But, it can lower your ceruloplasmin levels, which helps to regulate iron and copper in your body.
+Certainly you can use short-term if you’re struggling with constipation or restless leg syndrome during pregnancy, but long-term it can lower your ceruloplasmin levels, which helps to regulate iron and copper in your body.
 You want healthy levels of ceruloplasmin to avoid unbound iron and/or copper issues.
 Some healthcare professionals claim this is the cause of most diseases and disorders in the body.

 Plus, according to this report, Natural Calm contained arsenic.

 Least expensive but not well absorbed or recommended.
 This form is often found in multivitamin supplements.

 Best magnesium supplement – Topical

 Some people (and practitioners) claim that magnesium is absorbed best transdermally (through the skin) since it bypasses the digestive tract and doesn’t cause as much of a laxative effect.
 Topical magnesium oil is usually made with magnesium chloride that is mined from the ancient Zechstein Seabed in the Netherlands.
 Sometimes the topical oil can sting, so you can use a magnesium lotion instead.
 This is what I use on my kids feet each night.
 One teaspoon of the lotion contains about 200mg of magnesium.

 Another option is to make your own spray.
 This particular recipe has had some phenomenal results!